dwd/Metre/FAQ.md

 is fraught with danger of getting things wrong.
 So I've elected not to try - if you change the configuration file, just restart - it really is much safer that way.

+You will not disrupt connected clients - those connect to your real XMPP Server, not this one.

 I'm connecting a Java server and...
 ----